Contents

 BIPs offer an enriching, international learning experience, combining flexibility and pedagogical innovation.

-Enjoy a unique international work experience in a rural environment with UNITA! (places limited)
+Live a unique international professional experience in a rural environment with UNITA! (places limited)

 The UNITA alliance is developing a program of immersive stays and UNITAprogram, designed to promote mobility while contributing to the development of the rural and mountainous areas characteristic of the partner universities.